wrightkhlebisol/torre-chattr/README.md

 - Search for a particular opportunity using keywords or by typing the slugged name of the oppotunity.
 - If their is a conversation around the opportunity already you'll see them and you can join in too, else, you can start the conversation.

-Torre Chattr is accessible, powerful, and provides tools required for large, robust applications.
+Torre Chattr is accessible and open to everyone

 ## License